Last updated on 2026-03-27

 Program overview

-The Fashion Arts (FAA) program at Seneca is a three-year advanced diploma that immerses students in the vibrant world of fashion.
-This program encourages creativity while equipping students with essential skills needed for a successful career in the fashion industry.
-Key areas of focus include illustration, 3D computer-aided design, sewing, pattern making, textiles, and clothing construction.
-The curriculum is designed to emphasize sustainability, diversity, and technology, ensuring that graduates are well-prepared for the evolving fashion landscape.
-A highlight of the program is the opportunity to present a graduating collection, showcasing unique designs in various styles such as streetwear, outerwear, evening wear, or couture.
-Additionally, students have access to the Fashion Resource Centre, which boasts over 12,000 garments and accessories, enriching their learning experience.
+The Fashion Arts (FAA) program at Seneca is a three-year advanced diploma designed for those looking to explore their creativity while gaining essential skills for a career in the fashion industry.
+This program emphasizes key areas such as illustration, 3D computer-aided design, sewing, pattern making, textiles, and clothing construction.
+Students will also focus on sustainability, diversity, and technology throughout their studies.
+The program culminates in a presentation of a graduating collection, allowing students to showcase their unique designs in various styles, including streetwear, outerwear, evening wear, or couture.
+Additionally, students have access to the Fashion Resource Centre, which features over 12,000 Canadian-worn garments and accessories dating back to 1840.

 Program structure

 The Fashion Arts program is structured to provide a comprehensive education over a period of 6 semesters (3 years).
-The program is delivered in a hybrid format, combining both online and in-person learning experiences.
-Key features of the program structure include:
+It is offered in a hybrid delivery format, combining both online and in-person coursework.
+Here are some key aspects of the program structure:

-- Field Placement: A mandatory component that provides real-world experience and is essential for graduation.
+- Field Placement: A mandatory component for graduation, providing real-world experience.

 Featured Experiences

-The Fashion Arts program offers a variety of unique experiences that enhance the educational journey of students.
-These include:
+The Fashion Arts program offers a variety of unique experiences that enhance learning and professional development:

-- Field Placement: A crucial part of the curriculum that allows students to gain hands-on experience in the fashion industry.
+- Field Placement: A crucial part of the program, providing hands-on experience in the fashion industry.

 Career Options

-Graduates of the Fashion Arts program can pursue a variety of exciting career paths in the fashion industry.
-Some potential job options include:
+Graduates of the Fashion Arts program can pursue a wide range of career opportunities in the fashion industry.
+Here are some potential job roles:

 - Designer: Create original clothing and accessory designs, focusing on aesthetics and functionality.